North Cascades Trail Skills College

 This class is an introduction; it does NOT provide saw certification, which is required for those who wish to be lead sawyers.

-Intended for someone who has taken 102 Tread & Drainage and/or has experience doing drainage work.
 Learn how to design and locate effective drainage structures.
 After a comprehensive explanation of hillside hydrology and how trails work when they shed water properly, this class shows students how to design and construct long, rolling drain dips as a way of reducing erosion on existing trails.

 What should I bring?